Probing neutrino emission at GeV energies from compact binary mergers with the IceCube Neutrino Observatory: Abstract

 \section{Abstract}

 The advent of multi-messenger astronomy has allowed for new types of source searches by neutrino detectors.
-We present the results of the first search for 0.5 - 5~GeV astrophysical neutrinos emitted from all compact binary mergers, i.e., binary black hole, neutron star black, mass gap and binary neutron star mergers, detected by the LIGO and Virgo interferometers during their three first runs of observation.
-We use an innovative approach that lowers the energy threshold from $\sim$10~GeV to $\sim$0.5~GeV and searches for an excess of GeV-scale events during astrophysical transient events.
-No significant excess was found from the studied mergers, and there is currently no hint of a population of GeV neutrino emitters found in the IceCube data.
+We present the results of the search for \SIrange{0.5}{100}{\GeV} astrophysical neutrinos detected with IceCube and emitted from compact binary mergers detected by the LIGO, Virgo, and KAGRA interferometers from their first run of observation (O1) to the end of the first part of the fourth (O4a).
+An innovative approach is used to lower the energy threshold to $\SI{0.5}{\GeV}$ and to search for an excess of GeV neutrinos in time coincidence with astrophysical transient events.
+Furthermore, we use a statistical combination of all observations, a binomial test, to search for a subpopulation of neutrino emitters.
+No significant excess was found from the studied mergers, with a best post-trial $p$-value of $40\%$, and there is currently no hint of a population of GeV neutrino emitters found in the IceCube data (post-trial $p$-value = $81\%$).